What to Take

-This is a personal choice and one generally between a Mountain Bike and a Hybrid bike.
-I have found hybrids suit New Zealand's wide variety of road surfaces and have travelled off-road and on sealed surfaces riding my old aluminium Giant Prodigy for about fifteen years.
-This has a straight handlebar with bull-bars attached and 700 mm wheels.
+Unless you are planning an extended world tour a standard Mountain Bike or a Hybrid bike should be just fine.
+I have found hybrids suit New Zealand's wide variety of road surfaces and have travelled off-road and on sealed surfaces riding my old aluminium Giant Prodigy for many years.
+This has a straight handlebar with bull-bars attached and 700 mm wheels (aka, 29ers).
 But 'type of frame' is a hotly debated issue.
 Mountain bikes have less punctures because of their thicker tyres.
 They are rugged, with smaller frames and smaller wheels and are easier to put on buses and planes.
-European touring frames with drop handlebars are OK, but often unsuited to the wider variety of terrains you encounter in New Zealand.
-Much depends on your own physical body shape and what feels comfortable to you.

 I suggest a good, basic starting place for your componentry (gears, brakes, bearings etc.) should be Shimano Deore.
 If you can afford it, Deore LX and Deore XT and XTR are better quality.
 Shimano Altus and Alivio are cheaper alternatives, but a bit lightweight in quality.
 You should get two good quality racks thrown in (Phillips are not bad for the price, Blackburn have a good name too) and Schwalbe Marathon tyres fitted.
 Try to get good quality rims with 32/36 holes/spokes.

-Your bike will have around 24 - 27 gears.
+Your bike will have around 24 - 30 gears.
 Ensure you have a good range of gears and a low, low ratio gear if you are a beginner.
 It makes the hills easier.
 In short, this means an extra big cog on the rear cluster at the back.
 For the most part you will have to trust your dealer on this.
 Explain your requirements and be prepared to experiment before you get the bike set up correctly.
-A good seat with fabric that does not absorb water is essential.
-Not too hard and not too soft.
-A good seat is between 50 - 100 dollars.

 Good quality panniers can set you back from 200 to 400 dollars.
 The best in my opinion is Ortlieb, a German company, but they are also the most expensive.
 Phillips make a good, cheaper waterproof alternative.
 Waterproof is the operative word and I have had some disasters with cheaper canvas-type panniers.
 You can get away with just two rear panniers, but any serious cycle tourist will have two smaller, additional panniers on the front AND a handlebar bag.
 Be prepared to haggle and get 10 - 15% off if you are buying new.
 Most New Zealand cycle shops are reputable.
-Penny Farthing, R and R, Hedgehog and Avanti are generally good firms to deal with.
 It is a good idea to talk to a cycle mechanic rather than a salesman to start with.

 Tandems are fine but difficult to use with public transport.
 You really need to get on well with your partner to ride a tandem day after day.
 Bob-trailers (or similar) are also very popular, but again a little trickier with public transport.
 Some cyclists swear by Bob-trailers, others by panniers.
 This is another hotly debated cycle issue.